saiqa-tech/saiqa-client/frontend-development-guide.md

 - ✅ Keep API logic in `api/` directory
 - ✅ Keep utilities in `utils/` directory
 - ✅ Keep types in `types/` directory
+- ✅ Use TypeScript interfaces and types for all props and state

+### TypeScript Specific Rules
+- ✅ Define interfaces for all component props
+- ✅ Use TypeScript generics where appropriate
+- ✅ Define return types for all functions
+- ✅ Use `typeof` operator for type inference when possible
+- ✅ Avoid using `any` type unless absolutely necessary
+- ✅ Use union types for enum-like values (e.g., roles, statuses)
+- ✅ Leverage TypeScript's strict mode for better type safety
+- ✅ Use `interface` for object shapes and `type` for aliases
+- ✅ Organize imports alphabetically and group by source (external, internal, types)
+- ✅ Use `as const` for readonly arrays and objects when appropriate

 ---